-The large, stark shell that belies Gin Palace, off Little Collins Street, has been well disguised over the last decade.
-A combination of velvet, dim lighting and plush seating brings words like opulent to mind, softening sharp edges and making for a roomy, basement cocktail bar.
+The large, stark shell that belies the Gin Palace's true nature, has been serving well as a disguise for since 1997.
+A combination of velvet, dim lighting and plush seating brings words like opulent and luxurious to mind, softening sharp edges and making for a roomy, basement cocktail bar.

 Gin is, quite rightly, the focus of the extensive drinks menu.
-A page purely for martinis is followed by a double spread purely for the Palace’s spirited namesake.
+A page purely for martinis is followed by a double spread devoted to the Palace’s spirited namesake.
 But gin-less cocktails aren’t entirely neglected and range from cooler, fruity concoctions to the perfect winter warmer: a mug of warm, spiced and buttered pear cider.

 We do not seek or accept payment from the cafes, restaurants, bars and shops listed in the Directory – inclusion is at our discretion.
 Venue profiles are written by independent freelancers paid by Broadsheet.